priya-gitTest/ReproducibleJNotebookTemplate_v1.01/publication/README.md

-### Put your publication Files in this folder and name them with a numerical prefix like 1_xxx, 2_xxx etc
+### Put your publication files in this folder and name them with a numerical prefix like 1_xxx, 2_xxx etc